 - Professor Kate Curtis, Clinical Director of CHRISP

-- Associate Professor Judy Mullan, Academic Director of CHRISP
+- Professor Judy Mullan, Academic Director of CHRISP

 - Dr Victoria Westley-Wise, Clinical Epidemiologist

 - Brendan McAlister, Data Integration Coordinator

 Professor Belinda Goodenough is a behavioural scientist with 20 years of experience in the fields of psychology, education and health services research.

 She has a specific interest in knowledge translation and implementation research, with a goal to improve our understanding of how the ‘real world’ can get best value from research investment.
 Belinda has applied these skills in areas as diverse as pain, cancer, childhood health, and over the past decade, ageing and dementia.

 In addition to CHRISP, Belinda has other roles at UOW: Executive Director for Dementia Training Australia, and Editor for the Australian Journal of Dementia Care.